- Professor Nicola McEwen

 - BA (Hons) Politics and Philosophy (Strathclyde)

 Initially appointed as a lecturer in Politics in 2001, Nicola became Senior Lecturer in 2006, and Professor in 2014.
-She is Associate Director of the Centre on Constitutional Change, a key investment under the ESRC Future of the UK and Scotland programme.
+She is Associate Director of the Centre on Constitutional Change, which was originally set up as a key investment under the ESRC Future of the UK and Scotland programme.
+Nicola is Research Leader with the ESRC UK in a Changing Europe programme, and Principal Investigator of one of its prestigious Brexit Priority Grants, examining the Repatriation of Competences and the Implications for Devolution.

 Nicola has published widely in the field of territorial politics, multi-level government and nationalism, and is actively involved in informing debate within the wider policy and political community, through media work, public engagement, advisory and consultancy.
 She was awarded an ESRC Senior Scotland Fellowship to examine the implications of Scottish independence for cross-border co-operation and intergovernmental relations, and her work within the Centre on Constitutional Change focuses on examining the evolution of UK devolution, intergovernmental relations and the implications of Brexit for UK territorial politics.
-Other recent research projects include work on multi-level environmental and energy policy, the territorial politics of welfare, and elections and political behaviour.
+Other recent research projects include work on the territorial politics of welfare, and elections and political behaviour and multi-level environmental and energy policy.
+She is part of the project on Brexit and the multi-level governance of energy, supported by the UK Energy Research Centre.

-Nicola supervises a wide range of Research Masters and PhD students exploring nationalism, devolution, multi-level government and policy, electoral politics and party politics.
+Nicola supervises a wide range of Research Masters and PhD students exploring nationalism, devolution, constitutional change, multi-level government and policy, electoral politics and party politics.

 Recent Journal Articles & Book Chapters